What Is a Product Brief?

 Once you write all the required elements of a product brief, the product manager can then share it with stakeholders and other teams.
 That can help with buy-in, and you can also incorporate changes suggested by teams.

-A: A product manager makes the product brief.
+A product manager makes the product brief.
 Also, the teams involved in the production may provide some feedback to the product manager on this.

-A: The product brief includes requirements, goals, and the other vital details of the product.
+The product brief includes requirements, goals, and the other vital details of the product.
 The product manager creates it.
 On the other hand, creative briefs include the details of the project, such as marketing, advertising, messaging, etc. It is created either by an innovative manager or a consultant.

-A: Your product brief must start with a brief about your product’s what and why.
+Your product brief must start with a brief about your product’s what and why.
 The ‘what’ section includes the details about your product, and the ‘why’ will have your product’s importance.
 Moving forward, one of the elements of a product brief must explain what user problems your product will solve and how you plan on achieving that goal.